MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 6. Click **Next**, and then complete the wizard.

 >[!IMPORTANT]
->The script is given a one-hour time period in which to run.
-If it does not run, for example if the PC is turned off, in this time period, you must run it again.
+>If a script does not run, for example if the PC is turned off, in the one hour time period, you must run it again.

->[!IMPORTANT]
+### Target machine execution
->The script is executed as the *system* or *computer* account on the targeted client(s).
+The script is executed as the *system* or *computer* account on the targeted client(s).
 This account has limited network access.
-Any access to remote systems and locations by the script must be provisioned with this in mind.
+Any access to remote systems and locations by the script must be provisioned accordingly.

 ## Work flow and monitoring